-- Subverted in Atlas Shrugged, when Mr. Thompson tries to coax John Galt into

-  sacrificing his principles to save the country without giving him orders.
-Galt

-  twice asks Mr. Thompson if what he's telling him is an order, and Mr. Thompson

-  is quick to insist it's not.
+- Subverted in Atlas Shrugged, when Mr. Thompson tries to coax John Galt into sacrificing his principles to save the country without giving him orders.
+Galt twice asks Mr. Thompson if what he's telling him is an order, and Mr. Thompson is quick to insist it's not.

-  - Jake does a variant of this once in Animorphs, telling Ax it's an order from

-  his Prince when the Andalite is balking at something.
-Possibly lampshading

-  Jake's aggrivation in that he normally tells Ax not to call him Prince.
+- Jake does a variant of this once in Animorphs, telling Ax it's an order from his Prince when the Andalite is balking at something.
+This emphasizes Jake's aggravation, since he normally tells Ax not to call him Prince.

-  - It's also how Tobias gets around his promise to Ax that he won't tell the

-  others that Ax is going off on a suicide mission alone.
-Sure, he promised Ax

-  that he wouldn't tell Jake.
+- It's also how Tobias gets around his promise to Ax that he won't tell the others that Ax is going off on a suicide mission alone.
+Sure, he promised Ax that he wouldn't tell Jake.
 But Jake is his prince.
-So if Jake *ordered* him to

-  tell the truth...
+So if Jake *ordered* him to tell the truth...

 - In the first book, King Robert Baratheon orders Eddard Stark to enjoy a cup of wine: "Drink.
 Your king commands it."